DeanNunis1/TalkTelligent/README.md

 ## License

 This project is licensed under the terms of the MIT license.
-See the Lisence.txt file for details.
+See the License.txt file for details.

 Enjoy asking questions!